 - Medical Costs: You can recover compensation for your and your child’s medical costs, including physical therapy, ongoing psychological therapy, diagnostic doctor’s visits, surgery, mental anguish therapy, etc. For severe injuries that result in long-term complications, costs for medical treatment may also include therapy for future mental anguish and mobility aids.

 - Lost Wages and Future Income Potential: You may miss work while helping your child recover (and heal from your injuries), resulting in lost wages, bonuses, and commissions.
-If you are left unable to work in the same capacity as before the accident, you may also sue for reduced earning potential.
+If you cannot work in the same capacity as before the accident, you may also sue for reduced earning potential.

 - Pain and Suffering: A car accident claim also considers past and future pain and suffering, including physical pain, mental anguish, loss of quality of life, and loss of your child’s ability to interact normally with others.